Incline VS Decline Push Ups: What's The Difference

 What is the difference between Incline and Decline Push Up variations?

 Is one more efficient than the other?
+Check out the video summary or scroll down for important facts!

 Both variations use your chest, triceps, shoulders and back muscles.
 However, because of the angle, the Incline Push Up works your lower chest and back more.
 On the other hand The Decline Push Up works the upper chest and front shoulders (delts) more than the regular or incline variation.
 If you want to hit shoulders, check out other shoulder exercises here.